- TOP CITIES

 Alternative Therapies For Tuberculosis

-There is a limited role of alternative therapies in the treatment of tuberculosis.
+There is a limited role of alternative therapies in the management of tuberculosis.
+One of the alternate therapy that can help manage the symptoms of TB is:

 Living With Tuberculosis

-Maintain a routine if you are taking medications by yourself like taking medicines at the same time every day, marking off the date on a calendar or using a weekly pill dispenser.
+If you are taking medications by yourself, take them at the same time every day, marking off the date on a calendar or using a weekly pill dispenser.

 Inform your doctor if you experience any unusual symptoms or side effects of the medications.
 Your doctor might consider changing the drugs.